 Students from around the world have completed USC Rossier's programs online, and we understand the unique needs and concerns of our international applicants.
 We offer our international applicants and students the same exceptional support available to our U.S.-based students, including field placement support.
 Admissions Counselors are based in the U.S. and Hong Kong to help students at reasonable hours in their own time zones.
 U.S. expats can also complete their degree with USC Rossier while they live abroad.

 Student and Graduate Spotlights

-Students in the MAT or MAT — TESOL program will complete fieldwork in local schools.
+Students in the MAT online or MAT–TESOL online program will complete fieldwork in local schools.
 Our International Placement Team has successfully placed international students in hundreds of schools in more than 60 countries.
 Here is a selection of our international placement locations.

 USC Rossier seeks students from around the world whose academic background, professional goals, personal commitment and communication skills meet the demands of our rigorous programs.

 All applicants must have a bachelor's degree or its equivalent from an accredited institution, but prior coursework in education is not required.
 For specific requirements by country, refer to our country-by-country listing of grade and/or degree requirements.